lkesteloot/unsong/unsong.md

 “TELL ME, JOB, WHAT IS THE DIFFERENCE BETWEEN YOUR RIGHT AND LEFT HANDS?”

-“Uh…one is on my right, and the other is on my left.
+“Uh... one is on my right, and the other is on my left.
 And they’re mirror images of each other.”

 “I AM BEYOND SPACE.
 TO ME THERE IS NEITHER LEFT NOR RIGHT NOR MIRRORED REFLECTION.
 IF TWO THINGS ARE THE SAME, THEY ARE ONE THING.
 IF I CREATED TWO PERFECT UNIVERSES, I WOULD ONLY HAVE CREATED ONE UNIVERSE.
 IN ORDER TO DIFFERENTIATE A UNIVERSE FROM THE PERFECT UNIVERSE, IT MUST BE DIFFERENT IN ITS SEED, ITS SECRET UNDERLYING STRUCTURE.”